Last fact-checked: 27 July 2020

 This far-flung destination is at the southern tip of the Malaysian peninsula, overlooking the Strait of Johor and just across the water from Singapore, which is a mere taxi ride away over the causeway.
 The location is inevitably very popular with Singapore residents, who travel here often, primarily for the lower prices.

 As a medical tourist, one of the best ways to reach Johor Bahru is to fly directly into Singapore’s award-winning Changi International Airport and then get the train over the border.
-Visitors can also fly from Kuala Lumpur, the Malaysian capital.
+Visitors can also fly or drive from Kuala Lumpur, the Malaysian capital.

 The city is one of the fastest-developing in the country and has many attractions for urbanites—from fabulous hotels, restaurants, bars and nightlife to recreational facilities, including the recreational waterfront at Danga Bay and a few top golf courses.

 In general, the answer here is a firm yes—but not all are up to standard and this is exactly why it always pays to do your research before you book.
 Malaysia has some excellent hospitals and those that cater to medical tourists are particularly good.
-They tend to be contemporary, new and equipped with the latest technologies.
+They tend to be contemporary and equipped with the latest technologies.

-Medical staff are well-trained and because Malaysia was once a British colony, a good deal of Malaysia’s medical staff do undertake at least part of their training in the UK, and may well be accredited with the Royal College of Surgeons of England or Edinburgh, in Scotland.
+Medical staff is well-trained and because Malaysia was once a British colony, a good deal of Malaysia’s medical staff do undertake at least part of their training in the UK, and may well be accredited with the Royal College of Surgeons of England or Edinburgh, in Scotland.

 One of the main reasons you may be tempted by Johor Bahru for your knee replacement is, of course, the price—and you will save thousands by making the trip here for what is a reasonably routine operation.